open62541/open62541/tools/pyUANamespace/README.md

 OPC UA node types, base data types and references are described in ua_node_types.py and ua_builtin_types.py.
 These classes are primarily intended to act as part of an AST to parse OPC UA Namespace description files.
 They implement a hierarchic/rekursive parsing of XML DOM objects, supplementing their respective properties from the XML description.

-A manager class called ua_namespace is included in the respective source file.
+A manager class called NodeSet is included in the respective source file.
 This class does _not_ correspond to a OPC UA Namespace.
 It is an aggregator and manager for nodes and references which may belong to any number of namespaces.
 This class includes extensive parsing/validation to ensure that a complete and consistent namespace is generated.

 ## Namespace compilation internals